Show US How: An Open Invitation

 This is not a failure of will.
 It is a gap in support.

 Real care is not only offering tools.
 It is teaching, demonstrating, and walking with people as they learn to use them.
 It is making healing practical, accessible, and patient.
+It is knowledge matured into wisdom that encourages people to eventually leap, as we lean in (ref.
+Acts 3: 1-11).
 It is recognizing that recovery is a skill that can be taught, not a switch that can be flipped.

 "...recovery is a skill that can be taught, not a switch that can be flipped."

 People do not heal because they are told to.
 They heal because they are shown how.
-It takes time.
+It takes identification and observation.
 It takes patience.
-It takes remembering that our human experience still needs to catch up to The Spirit’s speed.
+It takes remembering that our human limitations still need to catch up to The Spirit’s speed.
 It is labor with great recompense of reward (Hebrews 10:35-36).

 Who don’t just diagnose pain, but help treat it.

-Who make the path to healing something others can actually walk, run and mount up.
+Who make the patient path to strength something others can actually walk, run and mount up.
+May we find time.
+May we all be included.

 With utmost love & rehabilitation,